micro-api/micro-api/README.md

 }
 ```

 The `@links` object in a collection **MUST** be a subset of the index `@links` based on the types that are present in the payload, describing links of other types is extraneous and should be ignored.
-The top-level keys that are not reserved **MUST** be names of types, and their values **MUST** be an array of objects, no singular objects are allowed.
+The top-level keys that are not reserved **MUST** correspond to a `@type`, and their values **MUST** be an array of objects, no singular objects are allowed.

 There is no concept of primary versus included documents, it is up to the client to consider which records were requested.
 The keys `@href` and `@id` are a **MUST** in the `@links` object of a record.